-Governance Issues Identified Actions proposed Evaluation The ICT User Policy should be IT User policy will be Policy has been reviewed updated as soon as possible to reviewed and updated j , ensure it remains current and up 1 to date.
-The process of removing access New procedure introduced Actioned for all leavers should be when leaver process by payroll improved so reliance is not placed on managers informing IT.
-Procedures should be Investigation into appropriate Actioned established to ensure that protection will be undertaken. personal and confidential data sent electronically is adequately protected The ICT Disaster Recovery Plan The ICT Disaster Recovery In progress should be reviewed and updated Plan will be reviewed and updated Appointment of new Internal Tender exercise will be Actioned.
-Gateway Assure Auditors and Chief Audit undertaken for the full were appointed on a 3 year Executive following PCC provision of Internal Audit contract commencing 1 st indicating that they were Services April 2015 unwilling to undertake this crucial role in 2014/15.
-Layout and structure of Monitoring No plans to make Authority meetings available as a webcast Layout and structure of committee meeting room Wolltoffing infectings available as a webcast makes webcast impractical.
-The significant reduction in the In light of the significant 2015/16 Budget approved and National Park Grant. reduction in the National Park deficit actions agreed by Trational Lark Grant.
-Grant, and ensuing fall in levy members on Pembrokeshire County members Council, officers and members are to continue to work together to prioritise and manage the Authority's budget.
-Committee Meetings The Authority would review The fabric of the current the webcasting of meetings. meeting room and the associated costs of installing necessary equipment are considered prohibitive.
-However holding meetings at a suitable alternative venue will be considered.
+Governance Issues Identified Actions proposed Evaluation

+The ICT User Policy should be IT User policy will be Policy has been reviewed

+updated as soon as possible to reviewed and updated

+ensure it remains current and up

+to date.

+The process of removing access New procedure introduced Actioned

+for all leavers should be when leaver process by payroll

+improved so reliance is not

+placed on managers informing

+IT.

+Procedures should be Investigation into appropriate Actioned

+established to ensure that protection will be undertaken.

+personal and confidential data

+sent electronically is adequately

+protected

+The ICT Disaster Recovery Plan The ICT Disaster Recovery In progress

+should be reviewed and updated Plan will be reviewed and

+updated

+Appointment of new Internal Tender exercise will be Actioned.
+Gateway Assure

+Auditors and Chief Audit undertaken for the full were appointed on a 3 year

+Executive following PCC provision of Internal Audit contract commencing 1 st

+indicating that they were Services April 2015

+unwilling to undertake this

+crucial role in 2014/15.

+No plans to make Authority Layout and structure of Monitoring

+meetings available as a webcast committee meeting room

+makes webcast impractical.

+The significant reduction in the In light of the significant 2015/16 Budget approved and

+National Park Grant. reduction in the National Park deficit actions agreed by

+Grant, and ensuing fall in levy members

+on Pembrokeshire County

+Council, officers and members

+are to continue to work

+together to prioritise and

+manage the Authority's budget.

+Committee Meetings The Authority would review The fabric of the current

+the webcasting of meetings. meeting room and the

+associated costs of installing

+necessary equipment are

+considered prohibitive.

+However holding meetings at

+a suitable alternative venue

+will be considered.